LaiAnTan/Monash-FIT1008/week02/stack/stack.md

 ## Other operations

 - peek: look at item at the top of the stack
-- length: size of stack
+- length: number of items in stack
 - full: if the stack is full
 - empty: if the stack is empty
 - clear: clear all items from the stack

 ## Implementation

+First, we implement the [abstract base class for a generic stack ADT](generic_stack.py).

+We can use [fixed-sized arrays](array_stack.py) to implement stacks.

 We can use [fixed-sized arrays to implement stacks](stack.py).